RatCorpInc/terraform-provider-aws/README.md

 - [Google Groups](http://groups.google.com/group/terraform-tool)

 _**Please note:** We take Terraform's security and our users' trust very seriously.
 If you believe you have found a security issue in the Terraform AWS Provider, please responsibly disclose it by contacting us at security@hashicorp.com._

+## Disclaimer

+Project used in a presentation at Nullbyte Security Conference.